hitokiri-mata/katacoda-courses/kubernetes-pipelines/cdc-with-k8s/step2-registry.md

-It's helpful to have a container registry during the build, push and deploy phases.
+It's helpful to have a container registry during the build, push, and deploy phases.
 There is no need to shuttle private images over the internet.
-Instead we keep all this pushing and pulling in a local registry.
+Instead, we keep all this pushing and pulling in a local registry.

+## Install registry

 There are many options for standing up a container registry.
 We prefer a pure Kubernetes solution and install a registry through the [stable Helm chart](https://github.com/helm/charts/tree/master/stable/docker-registry#docker-registry-helm-chart).

+Add the repo where the chart is hosted.

+`helm repo add stable https://kubernetes-charts.storage.googleapis.com`{{execute}}

+Install the chart.

 `helm install registry stable/docker-registry --namespace kube-system --set service.type=NodePort --set service.nodePort=31500`{{execute}}

+## Verify registry

 The registry is now available as a service.
 It can be listed.